oneblockmore/docs-1/src/quickstart.md

 # Quickstart

-In this guide we will take you through setting up your Oasis dev environment, testing a simple Rust service using cargo, testing the same service using a locally running blockchain, and finally testing it using Devnet 2.0, our decentralized server.
+In this guide we will take you through setting up your Oasis dev environment, testing a simple Rust service using cargo, testing the same service using a locally running blockchain, and finally testing it using our Devnet 2.0.

 ## Set Up the Oasis SDK